jeremiah-shaulov/office_spirit_mysql/README.md

 ## Query parameters

+There're 3 options to parametrize queries:
+- Positional parameters (not encouraged - see below about binary protocol)
+- Named parameters
+- Use third-party SQL generators

 ### Positional parameters

-You can use `?` placeholders in SQL query strings, and supply array of parameters to be substituted in place of them.
+You can use `?`-placeholders in SQL query strings, and supply array of parameters to be substituted in place of them.
 This library doesn't parse the provided SQL string, but uses MySQL built-in functionality, so the parameters are substituted on MySQL side.
 Placeholders can appear only in places where expressions are allowed.